apotl/poorboy/README.md

 ## `tickers.txt`

 `tickers.txt` is a user-provided file must be filled with a newline separated list of tickers to match against.
-It is the user's responsbility to source a list of securities.
+It is the user's responsibility to source a list of securities.
 Generally, the larger the list, the higher quality the results from `poorboy` will be.

 ## `ticker_cache.json`